TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ExtensionScanner/Index.rst

 all matches for such cases will be weak matches.

-Additionally, an extension may already have a version check around a function call to run one function on one core version and a different one on another core version.
-The extension scanner does not understand these constructs and would still show the deprecated call as a match, even if it was wrapped in a core version check.
+Additionally, an extension may already have a version check around a function call to run one function on one Core version and a different one on another Core version.
+The extension scanner does not understand these constructs and would still show the deprecated call as a match, even if it was wrapped in a Core version check.

+.. index:: Extension scanner; Extension authors

-Extension Authors
+Extension authors
 =================

-Even though the extension scanner can be a great help to quickly see which places of an extension may need attention when upgrading to a newer core version, the following points should be considered:
+Even though the extension scanner can be a great help to quickly see which places of an extension may need attention when upgrading to a newer Core version, the following points should be considered:

 * It should not be a goal to always have a green output of the extension scanner, especially if the extension scanner shows a false positive.

-* A green output when scanning an extension does *not* imply that the extension actually works with that core version: Some deprecations or breaking changes are not scanned (for example those causing too many false positives) and the scanner does not support all script/markup languages.
+* A green output when scanning an extension does *not* imply that the extension actually works with that Core version: Some deprecations or breaking changes are not scanned (for example those causing too many false positives) and the scanner does not support all script/markup languages.

-* The breaking change / deprecation RST files shipped with a core version are still relevant and should be read.
+* The breaking change / deprecation reST files shipped with a Core version are still relevant and should be read.

 * If the extension scanner shows one or more false positives the extension author has the following options: